Grainne10/Pands-Project/README.md

 ## analysis.py
 The script is run from the command line by entering python analysis.py
+Python language is a simple high-level and an open-source language used for general-purpose programming.
 It imports a number of libraries to enable analysis of the dataset.
 It runs a number of commands and codes.
 It saves a summary of the variables to the same folder as the script.